arevi/arevi/README.md

 ## About Me 👋

 Hello, my name is Armin and I am an experienced full stack engineer with a focus on JavaScript/TypeScript stacks.

-I am constantly experimenting with new technologies, so you'll find all kinds of sample templates I've setup for myself for future projects on my GitHub.
-Feel free to contribute to any of my templates!

-You can find some of the technologies I enjoy using below.
+You can find some of the projects I'm currently working on below, as well the technologies I frequently work with.

 ## Languages